xml version="1.0" ?>

 Insurance for third party bodily injury liability and property damage may be, but usually is not, provided by the rental car company.
 If provided, it is usually limited by the state’s minimum liability limit.
 The University’s business automobile insurance policy is excess of the rental car company’s liability coverage.

-For countries declared by the State Department as not suited for travel, travel on University business to those countries is prohibited unless the employee receives approval from his/her respective vice chancellor and provost, executive vice president and chief financial officer, senior vice president, dean, or cabinet officer.
+For countries declared by the State Department as not suited for travel, travel on University business to those countries is prohibited unless the employee receives approval from his/her respective vice chancellor and provost, executive vice president and chief financial officer, senior vice president, dean, or chancellor's executive team.
 Employees are urged to consult the State Department website for current information prior to making any travel arrangements.

 In addition, travelers on University business have access to the international global assistance services provided by International SOS for pre-trip travel information and if necessary during the trip for emergency medical and security assistance.
 For online access to services, contact Risk Management for the University’s group membership access code.